goby-garden/goby-database/notes.md

 ```

+---

 ### Finished to-do archive:
 - [x] set up comparison of old targets to the new targets in `configure_relation_targets` so I don't have to rely on the changes being passed in from the front-end
 - [x] for `case 'unlink'` in `clean_up_junctions`, have any non-existent one-sided junction tables created on the spot
 - [x] write a new class retrieval function that groups relations so each relation property is an array of objects with the format: `{class_id:X,prop_id:X,object_id:X}`
+- [x] test the modification of existing relation props and their links in `sandbox.js` to work out the kinks